 A VA can help keep track of your operational expenses so it’ll be easier for you to evaluate your finance to determine your next possible steps.

-Giving your VA the simple task of organising and managing your invoices, accounts, and any other tasks related to finance can be extremely beneficial for you as this is another process that they can take off your hands to lighten your load.
+Giving your VA simple real estate virtual assistant tasks such as organising and managing your invoices, accounts, and any other tasks related to finance can be extremely beneficial for you as this is another process that they can take off your hands to lighten your load.

 3. Database and Spreadsheet Management

 A data spreadsheet is the favourite tool of a real estate professional.
 It’s the simplest way to organise data.
 However, much like data encoding, it takes up a lot of your time.
 Luckily, spreadsheet management is one of the many skills a VA possesses.

 A VA can organise the data they’ve already encoded and layout the data for you in your software of choice.
 We here at STAFFLINK go with Airtable.
 It’s a seamless data management software that’s easy to pick up and brings us incredible value.